The Real Housewives of New York City: Seasons 1–13: Original series

-Seasons 5–8

 In April 2012, Bravo announced a revamp to the cast for its fifth season, integrating Aviva Drescher, Carole Radziwill, and Heather Thomson into the main cast.
 The season premiered on June 4, 2012.
 Production for the sixth season was set to begin on May 8, 2013, but the cast instead chose to go into salary negotiations with Bravo, effectively delaying shooting.
 Drescher, Morgan, Radziwill, Singer, and Thomson renewed their contract in May 2013, while de Lesseps was demoted to a recurring role.
 The sixth season premiered on March 11, 2014, a year later than planned with Kristen Taekman as the latest housewife.
 Drescher was dismissed after the sixth season.

 The seventh season premiered on April 7, 2015, featuring the return of Frankel and addition of Dorinda Medley, while de Lesseps returned in a full-time role.
 Taekman and Thomson exited the series after the season ended.
 For the eighth season, which premiered on April 6, 2016, Jules Wainstein was added to the cast, while Thomson returned in a guest appearance, Taekman did not return.
 Wainstein left the show in September 2016 for personal reasons.

-Seasons 9–13

 The ninth season premiered on April 5, 2017.
 Tinsley Mortimer joined the cast, while former housewives Thomson and Zarin appeared as guests.
 The tenth season premiered on April 4, 2018, with the cast of the ninth season returning.
 Drescher, Killoren Bensimon, Thomson and Zarin all appeared as guests.
 It served as Radziwill's final appearance on the show.

 The eleventh season premiered on March 6, 2019.
 Barbara Kavovit joined as a friend of the housewives, and Zarin appeared as a guest.
 Frankel departed the series after the season for a second time.
 The twelfth season featured Leah McSweeney joining the cast, which premiered on April 2, 2020.
 Zarin and Thomson appeared as guests in the twelfth season.
 Mortimer and Medley announced their departure from the series in June 2020 and August 2020 respectively.
 Mortimer coincided her announcement with her relocation to Chicago, to pursue her romantic relationship with Scott Kluth, while Medley later stated she was fired from the show.
 The thirteenth season premiered on May 4, 2021, with Eboni K. Williams joining the series, in addition to Heather Thomson and Bershan Shaw appearing as friends of the housewives.
 In September 2021, it was confirmed by Bravo that the thirteenth season reunion was officially cancelled.